Research

 Representative results are given as follows:

 Active filaments can self-organize into fascinating coherently moving structures, such as propagating density waves and vortexes.
-We find that the filament can show three distinct types of motion, namely, translation, snaking and rotation, with the variation of the rigidity or active force.
-Of particular interest, we find that HI is not necessary for the rotation or snaking motion, but can enlarge remarkably the parameter regions in which they can occur.
-Our findings provide new insights into the subtle role of HI in the formation of collective structures in active systems
+We find that the filament can show three distinct types of motion — translation, snaking, and rotation — with the variation of the rigidity or active force.
+Hydrodynamic interaction is not necessary for the rotation or snaking motion, but can enlarge remarkably the parameter regions in which they can occur, providing new insights into the role of HI in collective structures of active systems.

 Soft Matter, 2014, 10, 1012–1017

-The solvation of one of the DNA bases, cytosine, whose glassy-state network formed on Au(111) contains diverse types of hydrogen-bonded dimer configurations with hierarchical strengths are investigated.
-Upon water exposure, a global structural transformation from interwoven chain segments to extended chains Density functional theory calculation and coarse-grained molecular dynamics simulation indicate that water molecules selectively break the weak-hydrogen-bonded dimers at T-junctions, while the stable ones within chains remain intact.
-Such an intriguing transformation cannot be realized by thermal annealing, indicating the dynamic nature o of water molecules in the regulation of hydrogen bonds in a catalytic manner.
+The solvation of one of the DNA bases, cytosine, whose glassy-state network formed on Au(111) contains diverse types of hydrogen-bonded dimer configurations with hierarchical strengths, is investigated.
+Upon water exposure, a global structural transformation from interwoven chain segments to extended chains occurs.
+DFT calculation and coarse-grained MD simulation indicate that water molecules selectively break the weak-hydrogen-bonded dimers at T-junctions, while the stable ones within chains remain intact.